Duchstf/KANELE/README.md

 Where benchmark names could be `JSC_CERNBox`, or `MNIST`.
 This will generate the trained model saved in `benchmarks/<bench-mark-name>/models`

-3. Then, to convert the trained model to hardware, in the same benchmark directory:
+### 3. Convert the trained model to FPGA hardware

+In the same benchmark directory:

 ```bash
 python convert.py